r-a-h-u-l2325/network_security_threats_report.md/README.md

 2) Man-In-The-Middle(MITM) Attack
-A MITM Attack is a type of cyber attack where an attacker secretly intercepts and ppssibly alters the communication between two parties who believe they are directly communicating with each other.
+A MITM Attack is a form of cyber attack in which an attacker surreptitiously intercepts and possibly manipulates the communication between two parties that think they are communicating directly with one another.
-            Imagine two people communicating through letters,and a third person intercepts,reads,and sometimes changes those letter before delivering them.This is exactly what a MITM attack does in the digital world.
+Suppose two individuals are talking by mail,and a third individual intercepts,reads,andsometimes alters those mail before presenting them.This is precisely what a MITM attack does in the cyber world.

 Working of MITM Attack
 1) Interception- The attacker positions themselves between two legitimate parties to eavesdrop on their communication.This can be done through the following ways:-